Bubka/2FAuth-WebExtension/README.md

 Simply run `npm run dev` in a terminal to launch a new browser and start working on the extension.

+#### Enable vue devTools

+The standalone [@vue/devtools](https://devtools.vuejs.org/) app comes as an npm dev dependency.
+Run `./node_modules/.bin/vue-devtools` in a terminal to start it.
+The app is configured to listen for the extension pop-up and automatically connect to it when it opens.

 ### Distribution builds

 ```shell